Blog Profiles: Women’s Leadership Blogs

 We couldn’t not include Girlboss in our list of blogs focused on women’s leadership.

 Don’t miss the inspiring stories from YouTube beauty pioneer Michelle Phan and New York Times #1 bestselling poet Rupi Kuar.
-And if you prefer to get your empowering women entrepreneur content via audio, many posts include recordings of the interviews.
+And if you prefer to get your women empowerment content via audio, many posts include recordings of the interviews.

 Follow @girlboss on Twitter.